pgbackrest/pgbackrest/doc/BLOG.md

 ```
 This time there are far fewer files.
 The small files have been bundled together and zero-length files are stored only in the manifest.

-To enable file bundling simply add `repo-bundle=y` to your configuration, making sure to add the key for the repository you want to bundle, e.g. `repo1-bundle=y`

 The `repo-bundle-size` option can be used to control the maximum size of bundles before compression and other operations are applied.
 The `repo-bundle-limit` option limits the files that will be added to bundles.
 It is not a good idea to set these options too large because any failure in the bundle on backup or restore will require the entire bundle to be retried.
 The goal of file bundling is to combine small files -- there is very seldom any benefit in combining larger files.

 ## Block Incremental Backup

 Block incremental backup saves space in the repository by storing only the parts of the file that have changed since the last backup.
 The block size depends the file size and when the file was last modified, i.e. larger, older files will get larger block sizes.
 Blocks are compressed and encrypted into super blocks that can be retrieved independently to make restore more efficient.
-Block incremental backup is enabled by adding `repo-block=y` to your configuration and it should be enabled for all backup types.

-To demonstrate this, we !!!
+!!!
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -n -b simple-update -t 100
 ```